Jesse Davis (American football)

-Jesse Davis (born September 15, 1991) is an American former professional football offensive tackle.
-He played college football at Idaho and played in the National Football League (NFL) for the Miami Dolphins, Pittsburgh Steelers, and San Francisco 49ers.
+Jesse Davis (born September 15, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Idaho Vandals and played in the NFL for the Miami Dolphins, Pittsburgh Steelers, and San Francisco 49ers.

 College career

 Born and raised in Asotin in the southeast corner of Washington state, Davis was recruited as a defensive tackle by Idaho in nearby Moscow.
 He started twelve games for the Vandals at defensive tackle in 2012, then was moved to offensive tackle in spring camp in 2013.